 - – pain when moving your big toe up and down

 - – experiencing pain even when you are not wearing shoes

 In a foot with a bunion deformity, the abnormal alignment of the big toe puts too much pressure

 on the joint cartilage and this can cause arthritis.
 This joint change is progressive.
 When arthritis is present, delaying surgery can decrease your

 chances of a successful outcome.

 We Can Help

 If you think you or someone in your family has a bunion, please call us at (317) 573-4250.
-Doctors Helms, Bowers, or Higgins can help you determine the best course of action to keep you active and help you achieve pain free feet.
+Our doctors can help you determine the best course of action to keep you active and help you achieve pain free feet.